braydenanderson2014/C-Arduino-Libraries/lib/Properties/README.md

 ```cpp
 #include LittleFSProperties.h
 ```
 header file, you can use the new Features..
 (This library now supports the LITTLE FS library.
 It is only an Alpha Build and may not work.)
+Must use the LittleFSProperties header in order for it to work.
+And you will lose normal sd functions.

 Here's an example of how to use the `Properties` class: